 The days have never looked so different to what they do now hey?
 Kids with endless amounts of energy being told to stay at home, stay in their rooms, “Be quiet whilst I work”, “No you can’t see your friends”, “Don’t make a mess”, “Put your pants on, I am on a ZOOM call” :).
 Yeh good luck with that and it looks like Lockdown 2.0 is really taking its toll on our mental health.
 This one has none of the frivolity of Lockdown 1.0, we have all been there and done it before.
 With the threat of further lockdowns in the future and as the days and weeks melt into one, how can we look after our mental health and that of our children during this time?

 My advice is this:

-1. Be honest with them.
-Tell them the truth about Covid-19.
+1. Be honest with your kids.
+Tell them the truth about COVID-19.
 Don’t tell them it is “just a flu”.
 How do you think they will react when later in the year or next year you or Granny May comes down with a flu?
 Use age appropriate language and tell them the truth.

 2. Give them some control over the situation by giving them choices that are age appropriate and choices that you agree with.
 Eg: “Do you want roast beef for dinner or roast chicken”?
 Not “Do you want chips or roast beef”? 😊 We all know which one most would pick there.